IrluiDev/Irluidev/README.md

 ### Hi everyone 👋

-I'm here for to learn and to do for the comunity.
+I'm here to learn and contribute to the community.

-- 🔭 I’m currently working on Big Data, Python and Machine Learning.
+🔭 I’m currently working with Big Data, Python, and Machine Learning.
-- 🌱 I’m currently learning Big Data and IA.
+🌱 I’m expanding my knowledge in Big Data and AI.
-- 👯 I’m looking to collaborate on Data Analisys, Data Cience or Business Intelligence.
+👯 I’m interested in collaborating on projects in Data Analysis, Data Science, or Business Intelligence.
-- ✨🤔I am currently a software developer and collaborator at OCA Odoo Spain.
+✨⚡ I’m currently a software developer and contributor at OCA Odoo Spain.

 <!--